BlusyHeart/Homework/README.md

 # Homework
-A collection of different exercises
+A collection of different exercises related to DevOps practices and IT in all.